-Belzutifan is used in adults with von Hippel-Lindau disease (VHL; a rare disease that causes tumors and cysts) to treat renal cell carcinoma (RCC; kidney cancer), central nervous system (CNS) hemangioblastomas (tumors in the brain and spinal cord), and a certain type of pancreatic cancer that does not require surgery right away.
-Belzutifan is also used to treat certain types of RCC in adult patients.
+Belzutifan is used to treat renal cell carcinoma (RCC; kidney cancer), central nervous system (CNS) hemangioblastomas (tumors in the brain and spinal cord), and a certain type of pancreatic cancer in adults with von Hippel-Lindau disease (VHL; a rare disease that causes tumors and cysts).
+Belzutifan is also used to treat certain types of RCC and pheochromocytoma or paraganglioma (tumors on or around a small gland near the kidneys).
 Belzutifan is in a class of medications called hypoxia-inducible factor inhibitors.
 It works by blocking the activity of a certain protein in people with VHL.

 Are there other uses for this medicine?